mad-lab-fau/gaitmap-datasets/README.md

 After a update of the documentation, you will see that you also need to make a commit in the main repo, as the commit hash of the docs submodule has changed.

+To make sure you don't forget to update the docs, the `poe prepare_release` task will also build and upload the docs automatically.